-Rep. Eshoo boasted at the markup about the CBO estimate which said her amendment would save $9 billion over the next decade.
+Rep. Eshoo boasted at the markup about the CBO estimated which said her amendment would save $9 billion over the next decade.
 What she doesn’t mention is that it replaced Rep. Waxman’s language in the bill, which never got a CBO score.
 But an independent study (PDF) indicates that savings from generic biologics would be $71 billion over ten years, which supports Rep. Waxman’s claims that Rep. Eshoo’s bill will inhibit competition and affordability rather than encourage it.

-Her cosponsor, Rep. Jay Inslee, also expressed gratitude at the markup to private investors for investing $1 billion to bring the blockbuster biologic drug Embrel (entanercept) to the market.
+Her cosponsor, Rep. Jay Inslee, also expressed gratitude at the markup to private investors for investing $1 billion to bring the biologic blockbuster biologic drug Embrel (entanercept) to the market.
 He should have also thanked the taxpayers.
-An analysis by Knowledge Ecology International shows that it is doubtful that Amgen spent more than $400 million on clinical development of the drug before approval, and that more than half of the early Phase I and II clinical trials on this drug were funded by the government through NIH or by universities.
+An analysis by Knowledge Ecology International shows that it is doubtful that Amgen spend more than $400 million on clinical development of the drug before approval, and that more than half of the early Phase I and II clinical trials on this drug were funded by the government through NIH or by universities.